 Everyone’s best summer memories are of discovering or learning something new, be it learning how to ride a bike for the first time, or discovering where dragonflies come from.
 Summer and learning just naturally go hand-in-hand!

 In partnership with Providence Public Schools, the AfterZone Summer STEM Camp gets students out into the community for the summer while providing them with fun, hands-on, field learning experiences that focus on building science, technology, engineering, and math (STEM) skills, all while having fun under the summer sun!

 Teaching teams consisting of a community-based STEM educator, a district teacher, and an AfterZone staff member co-develop and co-teach a collaborative curriculum that connects STEM and literacy skills with hands-on field research.

 Click here to learn more about PASA’s unique collaborative teaching model.

 Academically Aligned Hands-On Learning

 Twice a week students are out in the field engaging in hands-on learning, led by the teaching teams.
-On the remaining days students move into the classroom for direct instruction in STEM led by certified teachers and which are directly related to data collected during the field experiences.
+On the remaining days students move into the classroom for direct instruction in STEM.
+The instruction is led by certified teachers and is directly related to data collected during the field experiences.